EvolveWork/EvolveWork-hugo/content/evolve/index.md

 as long as you maintain your membership, in exchange for putting up with some construction and organizational inconveniences while we get going.

 + Monthly memberships only.
-Memberships include 24/7 access.
+Memberships include 24/7 access via electronic locks connected to your smart phone.
 + Currently we use [Google Pay](https://pay.google.com/), but eventually we will have an auto-withdrawal system.
 + A contract, including a code of conduct, is coming.
 + For security and safety, the space will have recorded video surveilance.